 Keylime Toolbox aggregates keyword-level data so you can see the full list of queries reported in only one data source or the other, and all related data for each query.

 One of the many valuable things about query data is the ability to know what topics your audiences are most interested in.
 It’s also useful to track branded vs. non-branded searches over time (since branded searches are more accurately reported as part of direct visits).
 And tracking by topic helps separate traffic changes due to seasonality vs. rankings issues.

 But you can’t use any of these types of reports in web analytics anymore.
 Any query-based reports will nearly always show a downward trend as more visits shift into the “not provided” bucket.

-Keylime Tools solves this problem by estimating the likely distribution of “not provided” traffic based on what is known about provided traffic.
+Keylime Toolbox solves this problem by estimating the likely distribution of “not provided” traffic based on what is known about provided traffic.
 Don’t use Google Analytics?
-We’re working on integrating with other web analytics programs, but in the meantime, you can use segmented Google Webmaster Tools data to understand how queries are distributed and see trends over time.
+We’re working on integrating with other web analytics programs, but in the meantime, you can use segmented Google Search Console/Webmaster Tools data to understand how queries are distributed and see trends over time.